CRUSHER HOGAN

 First Appearance: Amazing Fantasy I#15 (August 1962)

-Powers/Abilities: None, although in his prime, Hogan was once a professional wrestler skilled in the sport and in nearly perfect physical shape.
+Powers/Abilities: Hogan is in tremendous physical shape and was once a professional wrestler skilled in the sport.

 Weight: 210 lbs.

-History: (Tangled Web#14 BTS) - Joseph "Crusher" Hogan started his wrestling career at Championship Wrestling, but as the company began going bankrupt, he started a self-smear campaign to attract more fans.
+(Spider-Man's Tangled Web#14 - BTS) - Joseph "Crusher" Hogan started his wrestling career at Championship Wrestling, but as the company began going bankrupt, he started a self-smear campaign to attract more fans.
 He also borrowed $1000 from the underworld figure known as Hammerhead and then promised it in the ring to whoever could defeat him.

 (Amazing Spider-Man I#271) - Over the years, Hogan came to a realization that the unknown masked man had to be Spider-Man.
 Unable to get any other job than as custodian at his old gym, he began making up stories about being Spider-Man's friend and training him and turning him into the costumed crime-fighter he was now.
 Hogan also eventually discovered that promoter Madame Fang and wrestler Manslaughter Marsdale planned to cripple another wrestler named Bobby Chance rather than allow him to sign with another promoter.
 Their confrontation received the attention of Spider-Man, who defeated Manslaughter and even stopped long enough to lend credence to Hogan's stories about their friendship.